 Within SESAME various components and subsystems are developed which support the robots of the use case partner to fulfil their task.
 ConSerts are used to ensure safety for these robots and especially for the composition and cooperation which evolves during this project.
 During operation, a robot uses services of various (sub-)systems such as trajectory planner, human detection, other robots, etc. The majority of these systems are safety-critical.
 In order to fulfil their task, external information and services are used that must fulfil specified safety requirements.
-ConSerts have formally specified which safety requirements are provided (Guarantee) for their own provided services.
+ConSerts have formally specified which safety requirements are required (Demands) for external services and which safety requirements are provided (Guarantee) for their own provided services.
 The ConSerts can then check whether an external service fulfils the demanded safety requirements.
 In case the external services are feasible cooperation between the systems is possible.